What is Speed to Lead & How to Improve It

 This timeframe, known as "speed to lead," has become a hidden advantage for sales teams.

-It’s what can help your sales reps shorten their sales cycles and close deals faster.
+It’s what can help your sales team shorten their sales cycles and close deals faster.

 Curious?
 Let’s dive in and learn all about it.